 Outreach and Training

 Annual Symposium on the Systems Biology of Host-Pathogen Interactions.
-In partnership with SDCSB, we will organize a day-long annual symposium to highlight recent advances and breakthroughs in the field of systems research of infectious disease.
+We will organize a day-long annual symposium to highlight recent advances and breakthroughs in the field of systems research of infectious disease.
 We will draw speakers from Fluomics and other funded U19 programs, as well as experts from regional, national and international academic institutions and industry leaders.
 Topics will include computational biology, mathematical modeling and OMICs technologies as they apply to the fields of immunology, virology, vaccinology and bacteriology.
 Travel awards will be made available to qualified applicants from outside the Southern California region to attend this event.

 Workshop Series.Fluomics will help sponsor and organize a series of best-practices Workshops in the field of infectious disease research.
 These workshops will be led by PIs or senior post-docs from labs that use or have developed leading edge technologies or analysis strategies for system biology.
 The Workshops will provide students with opportunities to interface with leading experts and provide hands-on training and practical advice in the application of these tools.
 Two to four Workshops will be held each year, and travel awards will be provided for qualified applicants outside the San Diego area for the Workshops and/or the Symposium.